-Holderby Hall Cafeteria, located

-on the first floor of Holderby Hall, provides a friendly, relaxing place to dine.
+Holderby Hall Cafeteria, located on the first floor of Holderby Hall, provides a friendly, relaxing place to dine.
 Holderby serves a great variety of foods with complete menus and unlimited seconds on all food and beverages except Premium Entrees.
+Holderby also offers late night snacks.
+Monday through Thursday 8:30 P.M. to 11:00 P.M.

 The Memorial Student Center Cafeteria, located in the Student Center, is an a la carte priced dining area.
-The cafeteria offers Pizza Hut Personal Pan Pizzas, a wide variety of deli and grilled sandwiches, charbroiled burgers, hot entrees, fresh vegetables, soup and salad bar, and delectable desserts.
+The cafeteria offers Pizza Hut Personal Pan Pizzas, Chick-Fil-A, a wide variety of deli and grilled sandwiches, char-broiled burgers, hot entrees, fresh vegetables, soup and salad bar, and delectable desserts.
 The cash equivalency portion of student meal cards can be used, or patrons can purchase with points or cash.
 This facility offers an enjoyable dining experience for students, faculty, and staff.

 Sweet Sensations, located off the lobby area of the Memorial Student Center, is the answer to anyone's sugar cravings, featuring items such as baked-from-scratch cookies, brownies, muffins, sweet breads, and bakery treats.
 Freshens frozen yogurt and gourmet, hand-dipped ice cream is served in cups, cones, freshly baked waffle cones, and of course in banana splits and sundaes.
-Round out the treats with freshly ground gourmet coffees and hot teas, or your favorite pepsi product.
+Round out the treats with freshly ground gourmet coffees and hot teas.